I have used the identical equipment somewhere else. Do I have to be trained again?

 It depends upon the dyes' emission characteristics and the instrument.
 Check out the fluorescent spectrum viewers from Becton Dickinson and Invitrogen.

 I have potentially infectious (biohazard) specimens.
 Can I sort or analyze them?

-For Analyzing with Analyzers, , the core facility does not currently accommodate biohazardous specimens for analyzers.
-Any pathogens contained within specimens for analysis must be inactivated before they are brought into the facility.
+For Analytical FACS on Potentially Biohazardous Specimens:, Flow cytometers housed in the Flow Cytometry Core can accommodate specimens containing HIV and a variety of other biohazardous pathogens, including those that are normally handled in BSL-2 conditions.
+Whenever possible, any pathogens contained within specimens for analysis should be inactivated before they are brought into the facility.
 Commonly, 1-2% paraformaldehyde is used for this.
-We recommend purchasing liquid methanol-free EM grade 16% paraformaldehyde from Electron Microscopy Sciences and dilute it using PBS.
+We recommend purchasing liquid methanol-free EM grade 16% paraformaldeyde from Electron Microscopy Sciences and dilute it using PBS.
 (10 x 10ml glass ampules are $22.50). (http://www.emsdiasum.com/microscopy/products/chemicals/paraformaldehyde.aspx).
 Users should be aware that Invitrogen has a variety of LIVE/DEAD Fixable Kits that use an amine reactive dye that allow users to fix cells and to subsequently discriminate live from dead cells in the original sample.
 Other than preserving cells, these kits have the added benefit in that they inactivate pathogens.
-Flow cytometers housed in Einstein's Center for AIDS Research (CFAR) can accommodate unfixed specimens containing HIV and a variety of other biohazardous pathogens.
-Contact Sujatha (Suja) Nagaraja (CFAR FACS Technician, ext.
-3226) for more information.
+In rare instances in which fixation cannot be used on samples with potentially infectious agents, please contact the facility staff so that we can make special arrangements to accommodate your needs.

 Biohazard Sorting and Analyzing Time and Locations:

 Wednesdays, FACSAria in Price Center 159B Wednesdays and Thursdays FACSAria in Chanin307B